alexbosworth/ln-service/README.md

 Update routing fees on a single channel or on all channels

 Setting both `base_fee_tokens` and `base_fee_mtokens` is not supported

-Updating the maximum htlc size is not supported on LND 0.7.1 and below Updating the minimum HTLC size is not supported on LND 0.8.2 and below

     {
       [base_fee_mtokens]: <Base Fee Millitokens Charged Number>